 - 2-3 Teaspoons of Vitamin E Oil (Bought in a package from Whole Foods)

-Pour into an old cleaned out deodorant container or jar if you like, and let it set up in the fridge or freezer for an hour.
-Then it’s ready to apply!
+Step 6: Pour into an old cleaned out deodorant container or jar and refrigerate for about an hour.
+Once it has fully set up it’s ready to apply!

 This particular recipe is oil-based and therefore very hydrating.
 If you’re finding that there’s a fine residue left over in your clothing after application try replacing coconut oil with shea butter or cocoa butter.
 You’ll get the same levels of hydration without the excessive oiliness.
 Everyone’s skin is different!
 Rest assured there’s a perfect recipe out there for you.

 Keep in mind that it may take your body a couple of weeks to detox and adjust to all-natural substitutes.
 Don’t let that deter you!
 The body is very accommodating and will make the switch eventually.
 You can speed things up with a detox if you like.
 You can read more about detoxing in this post on zero waste deodorants.